 Workings: You may already know the answer or have worked it out, but we are obliged to give you an answer.
 Fill the 5-liter bucket first.
 Then using that bucket fill the 3-liter bucket, being careful not to spill any.
 This leaves 2 liters in the 5-liter bucket.

 Now chuck away the water in the 3-liter bucket and refill with the remaining 2 liters from the bigger bucket.
 Once again, fill the 5-liter bucket and then use this fill the second 3-liter bucket.
 This will leave you with 4 liters in the 5-liter bucket.
 Simples!

 Brainteaser: If you had 5,623 participants in a tournament, how many games would need to be played to determine the winner?

-One from Amazon for the position of Manager at Amazon.
-Though it could be applied as an example of brainteasers for engineers.
+This one is from Amazon, and was used to interview for the position of Manager.
+Though it also stands as an example of a brainteaser for engineers.

 6. Socks, socks everywhere!

-This example of brainteasers for engineers is (was) apparently for the position of Software Development Engineer in Test at Webtrends.
+This example of brainteasers for engineers is (was) apparently used in interviews for the position of Software Development Engineer in Test at Webtrends.